patters-match/pceadvance/README.md

 ## SRAM
 The first 8KB of the GBA SRAM is the PC Engine SRAM.
 This can be exchanged between other PC Engine emulators, I think you have to change MagicEngine's INI to old format.
-Use a *CD-ROM System* ROM to manage your PC Engine SRAMs, press Select to access the SRAM manager.
+Use a CD-ROM System ROM to manage your PC Engine SRAMs, press Select to access the SRAM manager.
 The US version is encrypted, don't forget to decrypt it.

 ## PC Engine CD-ROM support
 The legacy Win32 builder prevents adding CD-ROM data correctly (it mistakenly pads the preceding ROM data), so use the new Python 3 builder instead.
 You can read the builder's full help text using the ```-h``` option.
-To be able to use PC Engine / TurboGrafx16 CD-ROM games you have to have a *CD-ROM System* ROM in your build.
+To be able to use PC Engine / TurboGrafx16 CD-ROM games you have to have a CD-ROM System ROM in your build.
 The builder will add this automatically, it defaults to importing the file *bios.bin* but this can be overridden using the ```-b``` option (BIOS).

 Most CD-ROM games have data in CD track 2, and a very similar sized second copy of that data as the final CD track.
 All other tracks are usually audio.
 PCEAdvance cannot play the audio so usually it only needs the track 2 data in ```.iso``` format.
 This can be extracted from a typical ```.bin/.cue``` disc image using a tool such as Isobuster for Windows, or using *bchunk* on macOS or Linux.
-You should include in the ISO filename the required system type: (CD), or (SCD) for Super CD-ROM², or (ACD) for Arcade CD-ROM².
-You can determine this by consulting the lists published at https://www.necstasy.net

 Some games do have multiple data tracks (excluding the last duplicate of track 2), for instance *Macross 2036*, and in this case they will need at ```.tcd``` track index file.
 Some are included with PCEAdvance, along with the specification.
 If you